RobertoRoos/sawIntuitiveResearchKitWiki/Future-Projects.md

 ## Better use of redundancies
 Positioning the wrist in effort mode<br>
-Taking advantage of the symmetry of the master gripper and maximize the joint space overlap with PSM, see [#56](https://github.com/jhu-dvrk/sawIntuitiveResearchKit/issues/56)<br>
+Taking advantage of the symmetry of the master gripper and maximize the joint space overlap with PSM, see [#56](https://github.com/jhu-dvrk/sawIntuitiveResearchKit/issues/56) and [#50](https://github.com/jhu-dvrk/sawIntuitiveResearchKit/issues/50)<br>
 **[New feature, core C++]**

 ## Better PSM teleoperation